TheGamingChief/BattlEye-Extended-Controls/README.md

 Installation of BEC is rather simple, download this repository and create a BEC folder somewhere on the machine that is hosting your server.
 Then copy all the files included in the download into your new BEC folder.

+Once everything is copied into your new BEC folder you will need to open the Config folder included, and navigate to the Config.cfg file.
+You MUST change the BePath to match up with your Battleye directory.

 You will also need to add the following lines to the end of your hosts file.
 More information and instructions on how to do this can be found [here](https://github.com/TheGamingChief/BattlEye-Extended-Controls/blob/master/How%20to%20edit%20hosts%20file.txt).

 ```bash